ttu/patterns-and-principles/README.md

-# C# Patterns & Practices
+# C# Patterns & Principles

-Code examples for _Patterns and Practices, are these important anymore?_ training.
+Code examples for _Patterns and Principles, are these important anymore?_ training.

 Examples try to use more real-life cases than normal Coffee or Animal examples.
 Examples are in C# and some have Javascript implementation to show how this could be implemented with using only functions.